certara/Simcyp-R-Scripts/AUCt for user defined interval/README.md

 ## How to run this example

 After downloading all the files, open `AUCt for user defined interval.R` file and run the script.
-An E-Learning video on how to run this script can be found in your Simcyp members area.
+An E-Learning video on how to run this script can be found on Simcyp members area.